bowers-illinois-edu/bowershansen-CI-course/README.md

 ## Compiling *.Rnw files

+From within RStudio:

+- open file in RStudio
+- If you have multiple files open, make sure this one's at front
+- Press `Compile PDF` button above file edit window
+- (You may get warnings and or failure messages in the output window even though a PDF was produced.)
+- (If the file contains cross-references, you may have to hit `Compile PDF` twice.)

 From the command line:
 ```
 $ R CMD foo.Rnw
 $ pdflatex foo.tex
+$ pdflatex foo.tex
 ```

+(Yep, `pdflatex` is run twice on the same file.)

 From within R:
 ```